Average Home Insurance Cost in Utah

 Average Utah Homeowners Insurance Pricing by Coverage Level

-Utah homeowners insurance costs vary widely based on coverage choices, with annual premiums ranging from $880 to $4,183.
-Higher coverage limits and lower deductibles push premiums up, while choosing lower coverage amounts and higher deductibles brings costs down.
+Utah homeowners insurance costs range from $880 to $4,183 annually, depending on your coverage choices.
+Higher coverage limits and lower deductibles increase your premiums, while lower coverage amounts and higher deductibles decrease them.

 $100K Dwelling / $50K Personal Property / $100K Liability$73$880